saturnlighting/literature-review/README.md

 <div id="ref-fotios_effect_2022" class="csl-entry">

-Fotios, Steve, and Chloe Jade Robbins.
+Fotios, and Chloe Jade Robbins.
 2022.
 “Effect of Ambient Light on the Number of Motorized Vehicles, Cyclists, and Pedestrians.”
 *Transportation Research Record* 2676 (2): 593–605.
 <https://doi.org/10.1177/03611981211044469>.